 Richard Zang is a software engineer on the ML Platform team at Databricks.
 Richard has great interest and extensive experience building data-intensive enterprise applications.
 Before Databricks he worked at Hortonwork on Apache Ambari and prior to that he worked at Opentext Analytics building its BI visualization suite.
 Richard holds an MS in Computer Science from the University of Chicago and BE in Software Engineering from Sun Yat-Sen University.

-Many organizations using machine learning are facing challenges maintaining their complex yet fragile training pipelines as well as managing a large number of models generated from those pipelines.
-To simplify the process, organizations tend to build custom 'ML platforms' to glue together their discrete machine learning steps.
-However, even such platforms are limited to a few supported algorithms and strong coupling with each company's internal infrastructure.
-MLflow, a new open-source project from Databricks is designed to standardize and unify the machine learning process, and Delta Lake, an open-source storage layer that brings reliability to data lakes.
+Many organizations using machine learning are facing challenges storing and versioning their complex ML data as well as a large number of models generated from those data.
+To simplify this process, organizations tend to start building their customized 'ML platforms.'
+However, even such platforms are limited to only a few supported algorithms and they tend to be strongly coupled with companies’ internal infrastructures.
+MLflow, an open-source project designed to standardize and unify the machine learning process, and Delta Lake, an open-source storage layer that brings reliability to data lakes.
 Both originated from Databricks, can be used together to provide a reliable full data lineage through different machine learning life cycles.

 In this talk, we will give a detailed introduction to two popular features: MLflow Model Registry and Delta Lake Time Travel, as well as how they can work together to help create a full data lineage in machine learning pipelines.

 MLflow Model Registry provides a suite of APIs and intuitive UI for organizations to register and share new versions of models as well as perform lifecycle management on their existing models.
 It is seamlessly integrated with the existing MLflow tracking component, allowing it to be used to trace back the original run where the model artifacts were generated as well as the version of source code for that run, giving a complete lineage of the lifecycle for all models.
 It can also be integrated with existing ML pipelines to deploy the latest version of a model to production.